Home > Business > Logistics purchasing > Request For..., a new supplier selection practice

 This dialogue between two well-known comedians is remarkable for its absurdity.
 However, it illustrates what happens all too often in the usual tendering process.

-Imagine the dialogue between the members of the bid opening committee for a call for tenders for the construction of a motorway viaduct.
+Imagine the dialogue between the members of the tender opening committee for the construction of a motorway viaduct.

 - The financial offer from this supplier is really competitive, even if the number of stays supporting the deck does not quite match the quantity and quality required.